weld/core/jsf/numberguess/readme.txt

  mvn compile war:inplace {-Ptomcat,-Pjetty}

-Note that war:inplace copies the compiled classes and JARs inside WebContent, under WEB-INF/classes and WEB-INF/lib, respectively, mixing source and compiled files.
+Note that war:inplace copies the compiled classes and JARs inside src/main/webapp, under WEB-INF/classes and WEB-INF/lib, respectively, mixing source and compiled files.
 However, the build does work around these temporary files by excluding them from the packaged WAR and cleaning them during the Maven clean phase.
 These folders are also ignored by SVN.

 == Deploying to standalone Tomcat